fanconnie/Efficient-Image-Segmentation-K-Means/README.md

 # Efficient K-Means Image Segmentation

-In this project, conventional k-means clustering algorithm is implemented for bot
+In this project, conventional k-means clustering algorithm is implemented for both g